pbs-assess/gfsynopsis/paper/pices-abstract.md

 public, resource managers, and the Indigenous people and fishing-industry collaborators who help collect the data remains a challenge.
-In British Columbia, Canada, survey- and commercial-monitoring programs produce data on over over 100 groundfish species, but personnel limitations have historically left the majority of such data unreported.
+In British Columbia, Canada, survey- and commercial-monitoring programs produce data on over 100 groundfish species, but limited capacity has historically left the majority of such data unreported.
 To address this, we developed an automated data-synopsis report for 113 groundfish species in Pacific Canadian waters.
 Our report includes visualizations of temporal trends and spatial